Bastillan/Epic-Game/README.md

 ## Gameplay
 It is a type of evasion game.
 Player **X** has to evade enemies **O** and try to catch objective **█**.

-Control takes place using the WSAD keys.
+Player controls with WSAD keys.

 All players (user-controlled and computer-controlled) move simultaneously in each turn.
 Computer-controlled players move randomly, but cannot enter the same field at the same time.
 If they cannot make a move they remain in place.